SneakyPrompt: Jailbreaking Text-to-image Generative Models: Evaluation

-\para{Similarity threshold.} Figure~\ref{fig:rq3-1} shows the impact of different similarity threshold values, ranging from 0.22 to 0.30, on \sys's performance using three metrics.
+\para{Similarity Threshold.} Figure~\ref{fig:rq3-1} shows the impact of different similarity threshold values, ranging from 0.22 to 0.30, on \sys's performance using three metrics.
 Let us start with the bypass rate in Figure~\ref{fig:rq3-1-a}.
 The bypass rate stays the same for one-time attacks but drops for re-use attacks because the generated image may be closer to the target and thus blocked by the safety filter.
 This is also reflected in Figure~\ref{fig:rq3-1-b} as the FID score decreases as the threshold increases.
 Similarly, Figure~\ref{fig:rq3-1-c} shows that the number of queries increases as the similarity threshold because it will be harder to satisfy the threshold during searching.

-\para{Search space.} We evaluate the impact of search space size---which is partially controlled by he parameter $l$---on the performance of \sys.
-Specifically, we change $l$ to be $[3, 5, 10, 15, 20]$, which lead to a search space of $[625^{N_{sub}}, 6922^{N_{sub}}, 29127^{N_{sub}}, 46168^{N_{sub}}, 48095^{N_{sub}}]$ according to the number of candidate sub-tokens in the dictionary $D_l$.
+\para{Search Space.} We evaluate the impact of search space size---which is partially controlled by the parameter $l$---on the performance of \sys.
+Specifically, we change $l$ to be $[3, 5, 10, 15, 20]$, which lead to a search space of $[625^{m}, 6922^{m}, 29127^{m}, 46168^{m}, 48095^{m}]$ according to the number of candidate tokens in the dictionary $D_l$.
 Figure~\ref{fig:rq3-2} shows the results of the impacts of $l$ on three metrics.
-First, Figure~\ref{fig:rq3-2-a} shows that a larger $l$ leads a higher re-use bypass rate.
+First, Figure~\ref{fig:rq3-2-a} shows that a larger $l$ leads to a higher re-use bypass rate.
 The reasons are twofold.
-On one hand, the larger the $l$ is , the larger the search space is.
-That is, the RL agent has room to explore more subtokens and increase the bypass rate.
-On the other hand, a larger $l$ introduces longer subtokens that dilute the sensitive prompt more, thus also increasing the bypass rate.
-Second, the image quality has little correlation with the search space.
-Instead, image qualities in terms of FID scores are more related to the semantic similarity threshold $\delta$ as we show in Figure~\ref{fig:rq3-1}.
+On one hand, the larger the $l$, the larger the search space is.
+That is, RL has room to explore more tokens and increase the bypass rate.
+On the other hand, a larger $l$ introduces longer tokens that dilute the target prompt more, thus also increasing the bypass rate.
+Second, the image semantic similarity has little correlation with the search space.
+Instead, image semantic similarity in terms of FID scores are more related to the semantic similarity threshold $\delta$ as we show in Figure~\ref{fig:rq3-1}.
 Third, the larger the $l$ is, the more online queries \sys takes.
-The reason is that the agent needs more queries to explore a larger search space to satisfy the semantic similarity threshold.
+The reason is that RL needs more queries to explore a larger search space to satisfy the semantic similarity threshold.

 \begin{mdframed}[nobreak=true] [RQ3] \textit{Take-away}: \sys needs to balance the bypass rate and the FID score with the number of queries in selecting different parameters. \end{mdframed}